-- Announcements will be posted to this website. - The main mode of electronic communication between students and staff, as well as amongst students, will be through Piazza.
+- The main mode of electronic communication between students and staff, as well as amongst students, will be through Piazza.
 It is intended for general questions about the course, clarifications about assignments, student questions to each other, discussions about material, and so on.
 We strongly encourage students to participate in discussion, ask, and answer questions through this site.
 The course staff will monitor discussions closely. - If you need to contact the course staff privately, you should email cs188-staff AT lists.berkeley.edu.
-You may of course contact the professor or GSIs directly, but the staff list will produce the fastest response. - For exceptions (projects, homework, exams) please email Davis Foote, the
+You may of course contact the professor or GSIs directly, but the staff list will produce the fastest response. - For exceptions (projects, homework, exams) please email Anwar Baroudi, the head GSI, mabaroudi AT berkeley.edu